United Lincolnshire Hospitals NHS Trust cares for one patient with Covid-19 in hospital

 United Lincolnshire Hospitals NHS Trust was caring for one patient with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on August 13 was down from seven on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on August 20 was in line with the same day the previous week.

 Advertisement